There are many practical tips and adaptations that will enable you to continue playing your favorite board games.

 - Deluxe Chinese Checkers has a wooden board with holes for insertion of the playing pieces.
 It also contains differently shaped and colored playing pieces.

 - Deluxe Braille Scrabble contains large print and braille letter tiles, a tactile playing board, and instructions in braille and audiotape.
 The board has a raised ridge around the edge to keep the tiles in place.
-Learn about playing Scrabble.
+The tiles have raised print as well as braille letters.

 - Braille Dice have raised bold black dots.
 Each die measures 3/4″ in diameter.